Week 1: In-Class#

 print(message)

-message = "programming is important"
+message = "Programming is important!"

-Code 1.5: Syntax in Python#
+Code 1.10: Syntax in Python#

 .

-Spaces.
 Try to copy and paste the following code into your new file and run it.

-my variable = "hello world"
+my text = "hello world"

 This should give a SyntaxError

-Upper and lowercase.
-Insert the following code in syntax.py
+Now insert the following code in syntax.py

 message = "I want to print this!"